 It is possible to permanently delete a playlist and all the clips corresponding to the playlist elements, provided that they are not inserted into another playlist.
 The option is only available when the playlist is not loaded on a player channel.

-- Right-click the Loaded Media and Transport Functions Panes.
+1. Right-click the Loaded Media and Transport Functions Panes.

-The Playlist contextual menu is displayed.

-- 2. Select Delete Playlist and Clips.
+2. Select Delete Playlist and Clips.

 The Delete Playlist and all its Clips window opens: